-The BA thesis aims at demonstrating the knowledge, skills and competence acquired during the academic studies and in the process of your independent research, and, as such, the BA thesis should be an original synthesis based on the interpretation of the collected data.
+The term paper aims at extending your expertise with the knowledge gained in the process of your independent research, and, as such, the term paper should be an original synthesis based on the interpretation of the collected data.

-To avoid plagiarism, any theories, ideas and data used in your research have to be duly acknowledged with references (see the section on references and in-text citations below).
-Unacknowledged sources amount to plagiarism, and detected plagiarism severely affects the assessment of the BA thesis and may even lead to the requirement to start a new BA thesis.
+To avoid plagiarism, any theories, ideas and data used in your research have to be duly acknowledged with references (see the section on references below).
+Unacknowledged sources amount to plagiarism, and detected plagiarism severely affects the assessment of the term paper and may even lead to the requirement to start a new term paper.

-The use of the artificial intelligence tool must be cited in the paper.
+The use of the artificial intelligence tool has to be cited in the paper.
 Always check with the advisor for what purpose you are permitted to use AI in your research.

-LENGTH OF THE BACHELOR'S THESIS
+LENGTH OF THE TERM PAPER

-The volume of the BA thesis is from 16,000 to 18,000 words, with the word count indicated at the end of the list of references.
+The volume of the term paper is from 8,000 to 10,000 words, with the word count indicated at the end of the list of references.
 The limits of length include the introduction, chapters, conclusions and theses, but exclude the acknowledgements, anotācija, abstract, list of abbreviations and acronyms, list of references and appendices.